gu0Da/CppECEN485/README.md

 ## CppECEN485
 Independent study in learning C++

-The files here represent the work for a 1 credit hour class.
+The files here represent the work for a 1 credit hour summer class, and are listed below in order of creation.

 All files were written in C++ using Microsoft Visual Studio 2015.

-The files are listed below in order of creation.

 ####Cpp Practice
 This program is a very basic implementation of a Morse code translator.
 It simply takes in a single letter input and returns its Morse code equivalent.